Nov 27, 2023

 Do You Have to Break Even?

-Despite the importance of budgeting for nonprofit organizations, your budget doesn’t always need to be perfectly balanced to work.
+Nonprofits have to fund their missions first.
+However, your budget doesn’t always need to be perfectly balanced to work.
 Understanding this can remove some of the stress of creating a budget and help you form a workable strategy specific to your organization’s needs.
-If your current financial position requires an approach outside of breaking even for the fiscal year, don’t be afraid to start planning for this instead of struggling to balance your budget.
+If your current financial position requires an approach outside of growing for the fiscal year, don’t be afraid to start planning for this instead of struggling to balance your budget.

-Some nonprofits may develop a surplus budget to raise more revenue than expenses, often to pay off debt or build reserve funds.
+Some nonprofits may develop a surplus budget to raise a higher percentage of revenue than expenses compared to the prior year, often to pay off debt or build reserve funds.
 If successful, this approach will leave your nonprofit financially healthier at the end of the year and can provide money for current and future expenses.
-On the other hand, some organizations may adopt a deficit budget to put their reserves toward investments or spend their surplus funds on needed equipment or employee raises.
+On the other hand, some organizations may adopt a budget where the margins shrink so they can put their reserves toward investments or spend their surplus funds on needed equipment or employee raises.

 Although budget deficits are detrimental when unplanned, strategizing for this is sometimes necessary to gain a better financial position in the future.
 Making a lucrative investment can pay off in the long run by increasing your revenue and providing additional benefits, such as better marketing campaigns or improved employee retention.